ikramawol/2024-internship-mobile-tasks/README.md

-# Flutter Project
+# Mobile App Project

-This repository is dedicated to mastering Flutter
+This repository is dedicated to mastering Mobile app development, using Flutter and Dart